Governor's Bridge: The Neighbourhood in the Park

 Governor’s Bridge is located in the north-east section of Rosedale.
 It is bordered by Moore Park Ravine to the west and Don Valley Brickworks Park to the south.
 The Canadian Pacific railway tracks and Bayview Avenue form its north and east borders respectively.
 Governor’s Bridge is reachable from the west by the Governor’s Road bridge.
 Bayview Avenue can be accessed from Nesbitt Drive, leading to the Don Valley Parkway and downtown.
 From Rosedale subway station, the no. 82 bus travels to Summerhill Avenue and Douglas Drive, a short walk from the Governor's Road bridge.

 The original Spanish-style bungalows have been renovated or replaced by newer homes in a variety of architectural styles.
 However, the neighbourhood’s generous lot sizes and mature trees enable the new homes to sit comfortably with the old.
 Since Governor’s Bridge consists of just five streets, only a few homes are on the market at any given time.
-This exclusivity is reflected in the prices, which in 2012 reached to over two million dollars.
+This exclusivity is reflected in the prices, which in 2013 reached from over 1 million to nearly 2.5 million dollars.

 Governor’s Bridge is served by Bennington Heights Elementary School, Bessborough Drive Elementary and Middle School, and Leaside High School.
 Leaside offers a French Immersion and an Extended French program.
 Nearby private schools include Branksome Hall, which has an International Baccalaureate program, The York School, The Linden School, and Upper Canada College.